isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-silverfish/index.md

 ####  a.**Control Humidity Levels**

 As mentioned earlier, silverfish thrive in humid environments.
-You can lower your homes humidity by:
-- Using a**dehumidifier**in damp areas such as basements and bathrooms.
-- Ensuring proper ventilation in rooms prone to moisture build
-- up, like kitchens and bathrooms.
-- Fixing**leaky pipes**or faucets to prevent excess moisture accumulation.
-- Installing**exhaust fans**in the bathroom or kitchen.
+You can lower your homes humidity by: - Using a**dehumidifier**in damp areas such as basements and bathrooms. - Ensuring proper ventilation in rooms prone to moisture build-up, like kitchens and bathrooms. - Fixing**leaky pipes**or faucets to prevent excess moisture accumulation. - Installing**exhaust fans**in the bathroom or kitchen.

 ####  b.**Seal Cracks and Crevices**